devuan/arm-sdk/README.md

 arm-sdk
 =======

+# This branch is very unstable!
+Use at your own risk, I won't fix your shit!

 arm-sdk is simple distro build system aimed at embedded ARM devices.
 It was first conceived as a component of the Devuan SDK, but now it aims to support multiple Linux distributions.